Ekobius Ecovillage (Ecology Crossroads)

 - Additional Comments:

 All money earned from cooperative work efforts is paid to active cooperators.
-Not important as long as you are not paying it back or want us to pay it for you.
 All members must be available to perform functions for the betterment and daily routines of the community.
-The cooperative membership fee is now only $2,700.00, a deposit of 30% is required to affiliate in the cooperative.
+The cooperative membership fee is now only $3,750.00, a deposit of 30% is required to affiliate in the cooperative.

-All cooperative members collaborate $13.00 of their cooperative salary.
+All cooperative members collaborate $30.00 of their cooperative salary monthly.
 Resident members additionally pay 10% of any other income they may produce through personal and independent endeavors while living in the community.

 - Energy Infrastructure: We use both systems.